Mental Health Jobs at Indiana University Health with Visa Sponsorship

 Which visa types does Indiana University Health commonly use for Mental Health roles?

 IU Health sponsors H-1B visas for most licensed clinical and psychiatric roles.
 For candidates on F-1 status, OPT and CPT are recognized during training or fellowship periods.
-The organization also supports EB-2 and EB-3 immigrant visa petitions for longer-term hires, and TN status is available for Canadian and Mexican citizens in eligible mental health occupations such as psychologist.
+The organization also supports EB-2 and EB-3 immigrant visa petitions for longer-term hires, and TN visa status is available for Canadian and Mexican citizens in eligible mental health occupations such as psychologist.

 What qualifications does Indiana University Health expect for Mental Health positions?